aarhusstadsarkiv/aarhusarkivet/README.md

 ## AarhusArkivet
 ### Set up
 - .env files are in OneDrive.
 Copy aarhusarkivet-dev.env to .env and place it in the root of the repository.
 - Current Heroku runtime is 3.9.9.
-Pipfile only specifies version "3"

 ### Local dev
 - run "python application.py" from root.
 Runs on port 3000.